Choosing a Bathroom Remodeling Contractor

 • A clause about dispute resolution

-• A waiver of lien, which prevents subcontractors and suppliers from putting a lien on the house should their invoices go unpaid by the contractor
+• A lien waiver prevents subcontractors and suppliers from putting a lien on the house should their invoices go unpaid by the contractor.

-Establish A Project Schedule: Before you sign that contract, be sure to clarify the project schedule with the bathroom remodel contractor.
+Establish A Project Schedule: Before signing that contract, clarify the project schedule with the bathroom remodel contractor.
 This includes the date the remodel can start and how long the project is expected to take.
-To make sure you are both on the same page, you should ask the project schedule to be added to the contract so you can review it and note any potential scheduling conflicts.
+To make sure you are both on the same page, you should ask for the project schedule to be added to the contract so you can review it and note any potential scheduling conflicts.

 Looking To Remodel?
 Contact Us!

-The team at Kaminskiy Design and Remodeling works hard to give you the bathroom you’ve always dreamed about.
+The Kaminskiy Design and Remodeling team works hard to give you the bathroom you’ve always dreamed about.
 We offer in-house design services in the San Diego area, including La Jolla, Rancho Bernardo, Poway, and surrounding areas.

-Our bathroom remodel contractors have many years of experience and pride themselves on completing project efficiently and on time.
-We want you to be satisfied with our work and enjoy your new bathroom remodel for years to come.
-If you’ve been considering a bathroom remodel, contact us for a complimentary design consultation today.
+Our bathroom remodeling contractors have many years of experience and pride themselves on completing projects efficiently and on time.
+We want you to be satisfied with our work and enjoy your new bathroom remodel for years.
+Contact us for a complimentary design consultation today if you’ve been considering a bathroom remodel.

 Posted In - Bathroom Remodel on Dec 15, 2021